nicksnlp/Cantharellus/README.md

     pip3 install package_name  # or `pip install package_name`
     ```

     d.
 Once all necessary packages are installed, generate a `requirements.yourname.date.txt` file to record the environment’s dependencies.
-This file can be shared with others or used to recreate the environment.
+This file can be used to recreate the environment.

-    We can use different names for the requirements file or add a date/your name to avoid conflicts.
+    We shall use different names for the requirements file or add a date/your name to avoid conflicts.
     ```bash
     pip3 freeze > requirements.yourname.date.txt  # or `pip freeze > requirements.yourname.date.txt`
     ```